badBounty/standaloneClient/README.md

 ###### Decrypter will be set up the first time it's ran, follow the prompts

 #### Partitions
 Please take in account the size of the file to be exfiltrated when defining the partition size.
+By default the max partition number is set to 500.
+This means that the file to be exfiltrated must weigh `500*partitionSize` or less.
+This can be overrided by adding `-f` to the client call.

 #### Supported Files
 The tool supports txt, csv and xlsx files but every file that is text based (For example a .py file) will be exfiltrated succesfully.